 Why do I keep getting yeast infections?!
 Is there anything I can do to prevent them?

-You can go the drugstore and buy over-the-counter creams and vaginal suppositories that treat yeast infections within 3-7 days.
-Some people don’t like to use these creams because they can be a little messy or awkward, but they get the job done without visiting a doctor’s office.
+You can go to the drugstore and buy over-the-counter anti-fungal creams and vaginal suppositories that treat yeast infections within 3-7 days.
+Some people find these creams are a bit messy, but they get the job done without visiting a doctor’s office.

 While it’s rare, it is possible for people with penises to get yeast infections.
 If you’re having sex with a penis-haver, your partner may have a yeast infection and not know it, passing it back to you when you have unprotected sex.
 Make sure that your partner does not have any symptoms of a yeast infection.
 These may include small white spots, redness, or a dry rash.
 If so, they should get treated similarly to people with vaginas: with an antifungal cream or prescription antifungal pill.
 In addition, if you’re treating your yeast infections with a cream, having penis-in-vagina sex may actually keep the medication from staying put and doing its job, so consider avoiding having penetrative sex until your yeast infection has cleared.

 A version of this post was originally published September, 2016.